infinity0/droid-hacks/pages/setup-enc-cm.rst

 2. Boot into recovery, then install via ADB sideload.

-3. Boot into system, then encrypt your phone (Android 6+ don't need this).
+3. Boot into system, then encrypt your phone (Android > 6 doesn't need this, it's all encrypted by default).

+   TODO: how to set a more complex password for the initial bootup decryption?
+   Previously could be achieved with "Cryptfs Password" but it's no longer compatible with Android 7+.

 4. For future upgrades: Boot into recovery, decrypt the phone via ``adb shell twrp decrypt``, then install via ADB sideload as in (2).